Stereotactic Radiation (SRS/SRT) Treatment FAQ

 SRS/SRT is not for every family.
 Every pet with cancer is not necessarily a candidate.
 But we believe that increased awareness of this technology is critical to providing pet owners with their full range of treatment options.
 One of our goals is to make sure everybody knows about it, regardless of which treatment ends up being the most appropriate for any individual pet.
 We consider spreading the word about SRS/SRT to be a potentially life-saving movement… and we would love your help!
 Share our whiteboard video, connect with us on Facebook, Instagram and LinkedIn, and tell your pet-loving friends about SRS/SRT.
 You might just save a pet’s life!

 We encourage pet owners to review all of the treatment options before selecting a treatment course.
 Follow these links for lists of common cancers that can usually be treated with SRS/SRT, for dogs and cats.
-If you want to find out whether your pet may be a candidate, call 833-PET-HERO or fill out the form below to connect with one of our compassionate, clinically trained Pet Advocates.
+If you want to find out whether your pet may be a candidate, call (833) 738-4376 or fill out the form below to connect with one of our compassionate, clinically trained Pet Advocates.

 Is SRS/SRT Covered By Pet Health Insurance?

 Most major pet insurers cover radiosurgery.
 Please be aware, however, that your pet must have health insurance in place before a cancer diagnosis.
-See our list of pet insurance providers
+See our list of pet insurance providers who offer pet insurance coverage.

 What Forms Of Payment Does PetCure Oncology Accept?